- How To Stop Your Blog Becoming Boring

 Make sure the death affects the remaining characters

-Of course, let's not forget that there are still characters left in your story (hopefully) and if you want to ensure your death scene makes an impact, the reader needs to learn about what kind of effect it has had on the other characters, and how the story changes because of it.
-If this doesn't happen, we've got to wonder what the point of killing the character off in the first place was?
+Of course, let's not forget that there are still characters left in your story (hopefully).
+So if you want to ensure your death scene makes an impact, the reader needs to learn about what kind of effect it has had on the other characters.
+They must see how the story changes because of it.
+If this doesn't happen, what was the point of killing the character off in the first place?

 Stereotypes and cliches have no place in magnificent death scenes, so try to make sure you avoid them.
 Otherwise, your reader will find it difficult to feel deeply affected.
 Focus on being wonderfully unique and fill your death scene with arresting images and carefully crafted action to ensure your readers stay hooked until the very last breath.